jameselks/my-facebook-events/README.md

 ## Changelog

 =1.2.0=
+* Enable sorting of events by start date and location in admin
 * Email administrator on Facebook import errors
+* Check Facebook access token expiry and email administrator 10 days before
 * Improve logging
-* Enable sorting of events by start date and location in admin

 = 1.1.0 =
 * Renamed to 'My Facebook Events'